-Employers hiring for the assignment editor job most commonly would prefer for their future employee to have a relevant degree such as Bachelor's and Collage Degree in Journalism, Communications, Broadcast Journalism, Education, Associates, Social Media, Television, Broadcasting, Communication, Computer
+Employers hiring for the desk editor job most commonly would prefer for their future employee to have a relevant degree such as Bachelor's and Collage Degree in Journalism, Communications, Education, Associates, English, Social Media, Computer, Mass Communication, Television, Communication

 - Microsoft Word (.docx) .DOCX

 - Listens to prepared stories, suggests changes that make pieces concise, coherent, comprehensive and interesting, copy edits stories and writes material as needed